iLVL-Key/FFXI/addons/Helper/readme.md

 ## Changelog
+Version 2.1.1
+- Fixed an issue with faceplate options not saving correctly.
+- Fixed an issue with sound options not saving correctly.

 Version 2.1
 - Added the ability to have sound files for `sparkolade_reminder`, `reminder_canteen`, `reminder_moglophone`, and `reminder_plate`, `mog_locker_expiring`, `capped_merit_points`, `capped_job_points`, `party_low_mp`, `sublimation_charged`, `food_wears_off`, `reraise_wears_off`, `signet_wears_off`, `mireu_popped`, `vorseal_wearing`, `reraise_check`.
 This now allows for all notifications to have custom sound files.